kohana/orm/guide/orm/using.md

 		// Handle validation errors ...
 	}

 [!!]
-Although the second argument is optional, it is *highly recommended* to specify the list of columns you expect to change.
-Not doing so will leave your code _vulnerable_ in case the attacker adds fields you didn't expect.
+Second argument is not optional anymore, allowing all fields to change will leave your code _vulnerable_ in case the attacker adds fields you didn't expect.